elliotfontaine/vsmaptools/README.md

 ```
 * **`map_file`**: Path to your minimap file.
 * **`output`**: Path/filename for the exported PNG image.
+* **`whole_map`**: If true, exports the entire map area covered by existing chunks in the minimap database.
+When enabled, all coordinate-related fields below are ignored.
 * **`min_x`, `max_x`**: X-coordinate range of the region to export.
 * **`min_z`, `max_z`**: Z-coordinate range of the region to export.
 * **`use_relative_coord`**: If true, the coordinate bounds are interpreted relative to the player's spawn location.
 In that case, `spawn_x` and `spawn_z` must be provided.